eclipse/buildship/docs/stories/ToolingAPI.md

         - Always add the Gradle nature, if not exist
         - Add the natures/builders from the model, if not exist
     - If the builders/natures can't be retrieved
-        - Use existing assumption (Java nature is needed when there is at east one source folder is available)
+        - Use existing assumption (Java nature is needed when there is at east one source folder available)

 ### Test cases
 - Setting builders and natures on new project